hakanayaz/PIRQ_Draft/Module 1/C:C++/README.md

 !8 = !{!"Homebrew clang version 13.0.1"}
 ```

-As seen in the results IR module starts with a pair of strings describing the target which are target data layout and target triple.
+As seen in the results, the IR module starts with a pair of strings describing the target: the target data layout and target triple.

 ```C
 target datalayout = "e-m:o-i64:64-i128:128-n32:64-S128"